ExtensionFM/rocket/modules/r_sailthru/README.rst

-rocket_sailthru
+r_sailthru
 ===============

-rocket_sailthru is a Python library for interfacing with `Sailthru's API <http://docs.sailthru.com/api>`_
+r_sailthru is a Python library for interfacing with `Sailthru's API <http://docs.sailthru.com/api>`_

-rocket_sailthru is licensed under the `Apache Licence, Version 2.0 <http://www.apache.org/licenses/LICENSE-2.0.html>`_
+r_sailthru is licensed under the `Apache Licence, Version 2.0 <http://www.apache.org/licenses/LICENSE-2.0.html>`_

 Using
 -----

-Using rocket_sailthru is easy.
-Install rocket and then rocket_sailthru from the modules directory.
+Using r_sailthru is easy.
+Install rocket and then r_sailthru from the modules directory.
 Using it looks like this:

 ::